-II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) There must be at least two core physician faculty members who are orthopaedic surgeons with experience in adult reconstruction, including the program director, who have ABOS or AOBOS certification in orthopaedic surgery, have completed a fellowship in adult reconstructive orthopaedic surgery, and are actively involved in the education and supervision of fellows during the 12 months of accredited education. ^(Core) II.C.
-Program Coordinator II.C.1.
+II.B.4.a) Core faculty members must be designated by the program director.
+(Core)

+II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core)

+II.B.4.c) There must be at least two core physician faculty members who are orthopaedic surgeons with experience in foot and ankle orthopaedics, including the program director, who have ABOS or AOBOS certification in orthopaedic surgery, have completed a fellowship in foot and ankle orthopaedic surgery, and are actively involved in the education and supervision of fellows during the 12 months of accredited education.
+(Core)

+II.C.
+Program Coordinator

+II.C.1.
 There must be administrative support for program coordination.
+(Core)

-(Core) ll.C.1.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
+II.C.1.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
 (Core)